kjergens/csx/README.md

     pip3 install --upgrade pip
     pip3 install sphinx sphinx_rtd_theme

+(As of Apr.
+4, 2025, do this:)

+    brew install sphinx-doc

 # Edit
 Only edit the source folder!
 (If you edit the docs folder your changes will be overwritten next time you build.)